AdamNiederer/base100/README.md

 ```

 In both scenarios, base💯 compares favorably to GNU base64.
 It should be noted
-that base100 in fast-mode sacrifices all sanity checks and makes zero guarantees
+that base💯 in fast-mode sacrifices all sanity checks and makes zero guarantees
-about gracefully handling malformed input.
+about gracefully handling malformed input. base💯 also bloats the size of the
+output more than base64, making these readings somewhat exaggerated.

 ## Future plans